-4.1.3 REMITTANCE INFLOWS
+4.1.3 Remittance Inflows

-Remittance inflows are assumed to be largely affected as the economies of the source countries, especially, the oil-exporting countries witnessed a marked slow-down since the onset of COVID-19.
+Remittance inflows are assumed to be largely affected as the economies of the source countries, especially, the oilexporting countries witnessed marked slow-down since the onset of COVID-19.
 As an immediate effect, remittance inflows in Bangladesh declined throughout January to April'20 while it recovered quite rapidly thereafter and even surpassed the pre-COVID-19 period (i.e., 2019) by some notable margins on a point-to-point basis.
 As shown in Chart 4.3, remittance inflows declined from USD 1.69 billion in December'19 to USD 1.09 billion in May'20, which increased thereafter and picked up to USD 2.60 billion in July'20.
 It remained close to USD 2.00 billion on the following months.
 In December'20, total remittance inflows amounted to USD 2.05 billion.

-The increase is mainly due to three plausible reasons: the transfer of higher savings by the wageearners because of the threat of their job losses and the likelihood to return home, more use of formal channels instead of informal channels to remit money, and Government's incentive on inward remittances.
+The increase is due mainly to three plausible reasons: the transfer of higher savings by the wage-earners because of the threats of their job losses and likelihood to come back home, more use of formal channels instead of informal channels to remit the money, and the Government's incentive on inward remittances.